Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 Removing the chain

-Along one edge of the tenderloin is the chain: you can locate it and pull it apart with your fingers.
+Along one edge of the tenderloin is the chain.
+You should be able to pull it from the main tenderloin with your fingers.

 Then, use a filet knife to completely separate it from the rest of the roast.